umenobefes/FestivalManagementWeb/README.md

 ### Generating `AZURE_CREDENTIALS` with Role Assignment Permissions

-The deploy workflow relies on the `AZURE_CREDENTIALS` secret to both provision resources and attach Azure Monitor / Cost Management / Cosmos DB roles to the Container App identity.
+The deploy workflow relies on the `AZURE_CREDENTIALS` secret to both provision resources and attach Azure Monitor / Cost Management / Cosmos DB for MongoDB roles to the Container App identity.
 The service principal stored in this secret must be allowed to create role assignments at the subscription scope; otherwise the automatic role configuration in `deploy.yml` and `usage-guardian.csx` will fail.

 We recommend granting the principal `Contributor` **and** `User Access Administrator` on the subscription (or a single `Owner` assignment if that fits your policies).
 The combination keeps resource changes limited to deployment tasks while permitting the GitHub Action to grant the managed identity the monitoring roles it needs.